 Of course there’s still much more work to do.
 When I get home I’ll likely do some more layout of Dirge and set up the new story titles in the document.
 I’ll need to correspond with Darren about the editing too.
 More emails could be written, there are always more emails to be written.

 What chores need to be done soon?
 Well, one thing I really want to get to but haven’t yet is designing a tri-fold catalog with descriptions of all our upcoming books.
 Plus the hunt must continue for people to blurb Mike Arnzen’s 100 Jolts.

-current mood: enthralled
+current mood: accomplished